 - 4.7.
 Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
 Where it is known that children have suffered abuse and neglect, or other potentially traumatic adverse childhood experiences, this can impact on their mental health, behaviour and education.
 Our academy will identify the additional needs of these children and provide extra monitoring and pastoral support to mitigate these additional barriers.
 Where necessary, referrals will be made to mental health professionals for further support. - 4.8.
-Our academy is a part of Sussex Police Operation Encompass (see Appendix B of this policy for further details), and we will support individual children as necessary when we receive a notification of an incident of domestic violence or abuse.
-(Please delete if your academy is not a part of Operation Encompass.)
-We will report these incidents to the Trust School Improvement Team to enable appropriate monitoring and reporting. - 4.9.
+Our academy is a part of Sussex Police Operation Encompass (see Appendix B of this policy for further details), and we will support individual children as necessary when we receive a notification of an incident of domestic violence or abuse. - 4.9.
 Our academy takes a trauma informed approach to supporting children, considering their lived experience, and factoring this into how we can best support them with their welfare and engage them with their learning.